 As we speak, it’s 8AM.
 I’m sitting at a Midtown Starbucks.
 Not that Starbucks is my number one choice of cafés in The City, but I thought it would be the place to people watch.
 It’s one of the bigger ones, right on 49th street & 8th Avenue.
 I’m sitting at a big community table, drinking a tall (or small in normal non-Starbucks language) blonde roast.
 My regular order.
 No sugar, no milk.

-Left of me are three girlfriends eating breakfast and drinking coffee while chatting away about their latest crush or something fun that happened.
+Left of me are three girlfriends eating breakfast and drinking coffee while chatting away about their latest crush or something fun that happened last weekend.
 They are Hispanic and will occasionally throw in a Spanish word that I don’t understand.
 There are also a lot of ‘Okree’ thrown left and right.
 Like we’re a part of the latest Cardi B music video.
 They are laughing.
 A lot.
 I think they are best friends.